moy/piwigo-random/README.md

 How to use it
 =============

-Download `piwigo-random-backend.php` and put it on a webserver able to execute PHP.
+* Download `piwigo-random-backend.php` and put it on a webserver able to execute PHP.
 Edit the file and change `$site` to your piwigo URL.

-On the site where you want to incorporate images, add the following code snippet (change the `src=` field to point to your own `piwigo-random-backend.php`).
+* On the site where you want to incorporate images, add the following code snippet (change the `src=` field to point to your own `piwigo-random-backend.php`):

 ```html
 <span id="random_image">